pseudog0d/Arch-Disk-Free-Up-Script/README.md

-# Arch Free Up Space
+# Arch Linux Free Up Space

 A Simple Script written in Bash to Free Up Space